 - That the payment data is recorded: Not just for your admin but also for potential chargeback recovery and compliance reasons.

-Speaking of compliance, there is a very specific use case for transaction monitoring in the context of anti-money laundering, also known as AML.
+Speaking of compliance, there is a very specific use case for transaction monitoring in AML, also known as anti money laundering.
 These are regulations set by governments, which some online stores may have to follow to ensure they do not facilitate financial crime.

 And financial crime is a very real threat to the economy and to companies.
 In fact, in 2020, the Chinese authorities arrested criminals who were alleged to launder more than $2 billion through fake ecommerce purchases.